 What classifications are there for medical software?

-Only if the medical software is to be classified as a medical device, one has to deal with the risk classification.
-Here the MDR distinguishes 4 risk classes: I, IIa, IIb and III
+If the medical software is to be classified as a medical device, one must deal with the risk classification.

-Basically, the following statement can be made: The greater the potential harm caused by the use of medical device software, the higher the risk class tends to be.
+Basically, the following statement can be made: The greater the potential harm caused by the use of medical devices and practice management systems and software in healthcare and medical practices itself, the higher the risk class tends to be.

-For example, medical software that supports decisions on a patient’s therapy and diagnostics or monitors physiological processes already falls at least into class IIa.
-To properly classify medical software, medical software companies should follow Rule 11 of the current MDR.
+For example, software that supports decisions on a patient’s therapy and diagnostics or monitors remote patient monitoring physiological processes already falls at least into class IIa.

 - Helpful support can be found in the Guide to Qualification and Classification of Software in Regulation (EU) 2017/745 – MDR and Regulation (EU) 2017/746 – IVDR. https://ec.europa.eu/health/sites/default/files/md_sector/docs/md_mdcg_2019_11_guidance_qualification_classification_software_en.pdf